swilsonmedia/fred/docs/git/merge/README.md

 ## Merge

-The merge alias takes care of **10** commands in one!
-The alias can be preformed from any branch within the repo.
+Merge a feature branch into master.
+This command takes care of **10** commands in one!
+This command can be preformed from any branch within the repo.

 ### Usage